apache/mesos/docs/isolators/cgroups-cpu.md

 of CPU time used by cgroups: [CFS shares](https://github.com/torvalds/linux/blob/master/Documentation/scheduler/sched-design-CFS.txt) and [CFS bandwidth](https://github.com/torvalds/linux/blob/master/Documentation/scheduler/sched-bwc.txt) control.
-The first one can guarantee some minimum number of CPU “shares” to a cgroup when the system is under heavy load.
+The first one can guarantee some minimum number of CPU "shares" to a cgroup when the system is under heavy load.
 It, however, does not limit the amount of CPU time available to a cgroup when the system is not busy.
 This mechanism is always enabled when you turn on this isolator.